ckeditor/ckeditor4-docs/docs/guide/dev/patching/README.md

 #### Spell Checker Plugin

-If the build that you used had spell checker plugin (`scayt`), then you need to copy them as well.
+If the build that you used had the spell checker plugin (`scayt`), then you need to copy it as well.
 Spell checker plugin must be downloaded with the proper revision.
-The revision of `scayt` plugin that was used with release versions of CKEditor 4 can be checked in the `ckeditor4-presets` repository
+The revision of `scayt` plugin that was used with release versions of CKEditor 4 can be checked in the `ckeditor4-presets` repository.

 1. Open [https://github.com/ckeditor/ckeditor4-presets]( https://github.com/ckeditor/ckeditor4-presets).